 - Rearrange the furniture in a new configuration.
 Not only does this ease up on ‘traffic’ areas on the rug or carpet, but reimagining the layout is a super easy and absolutely free design switch.

 Upgrading the window treatments can make a big difference to the amount of light in the room and the initial investment need only be small.
 This is an extremely significant change, as new curtains can bring colour, texture, interest and patterns into the living room.
 If your plan is to upgrade as much as you can with as little budget possible, then new curtains are an excellent way to spend your budget.
 But to get the lowest possible prices, don’t rush out to the nearest home décor shop.
-Instead go online and search for ready made curtains from Montgomery.
-The website currently boasts a 50%-off sale, as well as clearance and “special offers” so you’ll have a very good chance of getting quality, ready made curtains at a big discount.
+Instead go online and search for ready made curtains.
+Look for 50%-off sales, as well as clearance and “special offers” so you’ll have a very good chance of getting quality, ready made curtains at a big discount.

 Replacing accents rugs is another great way to bring in colour and texture (get varying sizes to give a room real interest – don’t opt for two of the same, for example).
 Accent rugs also feel cosy on your bare feet if you’re inclined to go shoeless at home.
 I’m keeping an eye out for a rug for my own living room, and I’d like it to be a geometric design or inspired by the mid-century modern style.
 If your budget allows it, you can get a large-scale jute rug and put a couple of smaller accent rugs in front of the couch and fireplace if you have one.